Administration

 The South Dakota State Historical Society is governed by a twelve-member board of trustees.
 Six members are appointed by the Governor of the State of South Dakota, and six members are elected by the Society membership.
 The board also serves as the state review board for historic preservation purposes and includes an archaeologist, an architect, an architectural historian, an archivist, and a historian.

-John D. Fowler, Elk Point
+John D. Fowler, Vice-President, Elk Point

-Robert E. Kolbe, Sioux Falls
+Robert Kolbe, Sioux Falls

-Jon Lauck, Sioux Falls
+John Lauck, Sioux Falls

 Meeting Schedule